ATCBE Content Outline 2025

 – Ensure that universal precautions are utilized in the work environment (e.g., body fluids)

-– Learn new techniques or media relevant to client population/setting
+– Learn new techniques or media relevant to the client population/setting

 – Orchestrate programming that supports the work setting (e.g., fundraising, shows, exhibitions, weekly schedules)